ritvikmath/jekyll-now/_posts/2016-7-23-SwipeBlackMarket.md

 * It is clear to human that this person wants to sell swipes, as indicated by "Anyone need ... ?" but the word "sell" is nowhere mentioned, making this task more difficult for a computer
 * Furthermore, the word 'need' is used, which is typically used by buyers i.e. "I need swipes"
 * It is clear again to a human that this person is willing to sell 7 swipes at $5 each but the word 'each' is never explicitly used which, is not properly checked, might cause a naive computer to believe this author is selling 7 swipes for a total of $5, clearly not the case
-* Still we can manage to work this one out with some clever rules such as picking up on the fact that the word 'need' is used but that the sentence ends in a '?' or that it is probabaly illogical for someone to sell 7 swipes at $5 total, yielding a value of less than $1 per swipe.
+* Still we can manage to work this one out with some clever rules such as picking up on the fact that the word 'need' is used but that the sentence ends in a '?' or that it is probably illogical for someone to sell 7 swipes at $5 total, yielding a value of less than $1 per swipe.

 ## Hard Case